scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

     val sam1: MySam = () => 2 // Uses SAM conversion, not the implicit
     sam1.i()                  // Returns 2

+To retain the old behavior, your choices are:

+  - compile under `-Xsource:2.11`
-To retain the old behavior, you may compile under `-Xsource:2.11`, use an explicit call to the conversion method, or disqualify the type from being a SAM (e.g. by adding a second abstract method).
+  - use an explicit call to the conversion method
+  - disqualify the type from being a SAM (e.g. by adding a second abstract method).

 Note that SAM conversion only applies to lambda expressions, not to arbitrary expressions with Scala `FunctionN` types:

     val fun = () => 2     // Type Function0[Int]
     val sam2: MySam = fun // Uses implicit conversion
     sam2.i()              // Returns 1

 ### SAM conversion in overloading resolution